reckless-io/prediction/README.md

 Reporting

-insi Report 1 : Promotions Report
+Report 1 : Promotions Report
 Reports the predicted checkout intent for all the online customers, their quotes and the corresponding coupon code offered to the customer.
 Access: Magento Admin Panel : Customers > Reckless Promotions